Fox-ML-infrastructure/Fox-v1-infra/COMMERCIAL_LICENSE.md

 **Renewal.**

-This License renews automatically for successive one (1) year terms at Licensor's then-current pricing (not to exceed a ten percent (10%) increase over the prior term's pricing, unless otherwise agreed in writing) unless either party provides written notice of non-renewal at least thirty (30) days prior to the end of the then-current term.
+This License renews automatically for successive one (1) year terms at Licensor's pricing in effect at the time of renewal (not to exceed a ten percent (10%) increase over the prior term's pricing, unless otherwise agreed in writing) unless either party provides written notice of non-renewal at least thirty (30) days prior to the end of the current term.
 Licensee may cancel renewal by providing written notice as set forth above.

 **Termination.**